 - Unburden your Toshiba by unplugging those peripheral devices.

 - Clean up hard drive.
-You can either do this manually or rely on CleanMyPC to save time.
+You can either do this manually or use CleanMyPC to save time.
 Either way, you should start with those folders where large, duplicated items exist, transfer or remove them.
-Also, don't forget to uninstall those programs you don’t usually use as they could take quite some disk space.
+Also, don't forget to uninstall programs you don't usually use.

 - Upgrade hardware.
 If you prefer a cheaper way, add more RAM; If you can afford an SSD, go ahead and order one from Amazon or Crucial.com, the investment will boost your Toshiba laptop and take the performance to a new level.
 However, a decent SSD can cost you a couple of hundred bucks.

-It can be very frustrating to see a normal laptop starts to run slow or suffer many other issues.
-Due to the nature of digital products — everything's got a lifespan, it's sometimes inevitable to see such things from happening.
-However, as long as you take care of your Toshiba with a good using habit and spend some time or money for maintenance, it can still run strong and does it does to serve your computing needs.
+It can be very frustrating to see a normal laptop starts to run slow or suffer other issues.
+Due to the nature of technology — everything's got a lifespan, it's sometimes inevitable to see such programs keep occurring.
+However, if you take good care of your Toshiba laptop — have good using habits, spend some time or money on maintenance, it can still run strong and does its job to serve your computing needs.

 Do you find this guide helpful?
 If yes, that’s great.
 If no, we'd love to hear from you.
 Feel free to share your stories in the comment.